Skip to Content

 Chicken chop – How to make the best Malaysian chicken steak

-Later, I started working in the F&B industry and slowly learned that chicken chop is a homegrown western food.
+I used to think chicken chop was a classic Western dish until I traveled abroad and realized it’s pretty much unheard of in other Western countries.
+Later, I started working in the F&B industry and slowly learned that chicken chop is a homegrown Western dish.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.